spacetelescope/synphot_refactor/docs/synphot/spectrum.rst

 .. |mc_ext_ref| replace:: :ref:`Gordon et al. (2003) <synphot-ref-extinction-gordon2003>`
 .. |xg_ext_ref| replace:: :ref:`Calzetti et al. (2000) <synphot-ref-extinction-calzetti2000>`

+For extinction due to Lyman-alpha forest, see :ref:`tutorial_lyman_alpha` tutorial.

 You can **redshift** a source spectrum in several ways (shown in example below), either by setting its ``z`` attribute or passing in a ``z`` keyword during initialization.
 To blueshift, you may use the same attribute/keyword but